adwaitster/Getting-and-Cleaning-Data/CODEBOOK.md

 *fBodyAcc.mean...X:	Mean Frequency Domain Body Acceleration along the X axis

 Featues not listed above are of secondary imporatance and are not elaborated about.
-Please refer to the features_infor.txt for more information
+Please refer to the features_info.txt for more information